 Flannel Moth Caterpillar

-These are Heliconius and sulfur butterflies drinking from the eye fluids of a turtle to obtain sodium and other minerals.
-At least, they appear to be Heliconius butterflies.
+This is a Heliconius butterfly, which are often seen drinking from the eye fluids of Amazon River turtles to obtain sodium and other minerals.
+At least, they may appear to be Heliconius butterflies.
 This butterfly family feeds on toxic plants and absorbs toxins into their own tissues making them bad to eat.
 Because animals recognize and avoid these butterflies, sometimes edible species mimic their patterns, which has caused a history of butterfly experts confusing different taxa.
-This discovery was first noted around 100 years ago by Henry Bates, an Amazon explorer, after he watched Heliconius butterflies fly around the forest and the phenomenon is now named Batesian mimicry.
+This discovery was first noted around 100 years ago by Henry Bates, an Amazon explorer, after he watched these butterflies fly around the forest and the phenomenon is now named Batesian mimicry.

 True to its name, titan beetles (Titanus giganteus) are indeed titans among insects.
 No one has ever seen their larvae, which must be even larger than the 16 cm long adults (longer than the other giant on the page, the Hercules beetles).
 Their jaws are said to be strong enough to snap a pencil in half.
 These beetles are studied using light traps.
 This is where artificial lighting is created in their Amazon Rainforest habitat to attract the giants.
 Collectors often desire this species and the trade provides sustainable income for local communities.
 The reason it’s sustainable is because the females are elusive and almost impossible to find, so the theory is that collecting males is less damaging to populations.